-N674 - Health Protection, Promotion, & Screening for Individuals, Families, & Communities (3 units)

-Collaborative inter-professional family-centered primary healthcare is influenced by 21st century innovations in technology, genetics, behavior/change theories, and environmental health.
-This course integrates these influences into the provision of healthcare services focused on health protection and promotion, disease prevention, and health screening across the life-span.
+N674 - Health Protection, Promotion, & Screening for Individuals, Families, & Communities (3 units) Collaborative inter-professional family-centered primary healthcare is influenced by 21st century innovations in technology, genetics, behavior/change theories, and environmental health.
+This course integrates these influences into the provision of healthcare services focused on health protection and promotion, disease prevention, and health screening across the life- span.
 Critical analyses of clinical strategies and interventions in health promotion and protection based on the evidence and relevant theoretical frameworks are included.
 The effects of social, cultural, and developmental influences are emphasized.

-N675/N675L - Care of Acute & Episodic Conditions/Lab (3 units theory, 1 unit lab)
+N675 - Care of Acute & Episodic Conditions/Lab (3 units)

-This course builds on N674 by focusing on the assessment, diagnosis, management, and patient education of common acute episodic illnesses across the lifespan.
-The course emphasizes evidence-based healthcare that is both patient-centered and provided in the context of a healthcare team.
-For each condition included the genetic, environmental, epidemiological, pathophysiological, cultural, and family implications are considered.
-Diagnostic reasoning/ testing in primary care including radiology, laboratory, microbiology, advanced imaging, and EKG are identified for each condition along with considerations of access, cost, efficacy, and quality as essential elements in planning healthcare services.
-The role of the NP as patient advocate, the process of negotiating an individualized treatment plan, the patient's right to refuse care, safety, and privacy requirements are included.
+This course builds on NUR674 by focusing on the assessment, diagnosis, management, and patient education of common acute and episodic conditions across the lifespan.
+The course emphasizes evidence-based health care that is both patient-centered and provided in the context of a health care team.
+For each condition included, the environmental, epidemiological, pathophysiological, and cultural and family implications are considered.
+Diagnostic reasoning or diagnostic testing in primary care including laboratory interpretation, radiology and advanced imaging, and common primary care procedures are identified for each condition along with considerations of access, cost, efficacy, ethics, and quality as essential elements in planning health care services for acute and episodic conditions.
+Additional topics explored in the course include the role of the family nurse practitioner (FNP) as patient advocate and negotiator for a patient treatment plan, patient's rights, and safety and privacy requirements.